-- Are those colors that when mixed in an equal proportion give the sensation of white color. - They are red, blue and green. - Mixing of wave lengths of these colors can form any other spectral color. - These colors cannot be formed from mixing of any other colors. - For any color there is a complementary color, when mixed together can give the sensation of white color - Black is that sensation which produced by complete absence of light
+- Are those colors that when mixed in an equal proportion give the sensation of white color.
+3 types of cones. - They are red, blue and green. - Mixing of wave lengths of these colors can form any other spectral color. - These colors cannot be formed from mixing of any other colors. stimulation of all but non equal stimulation describe - For any color there is a complementary color, when mixed together can give the sensation of white color - absence of light